adamspanier/CryptoConductor/docs/README.md

 #### Leader Misuser Stories

-- As a **Leader _Misuser_**, I want to **edit project** so I can **change specialist input without permission**.
+- As a **Leader _Misuser_**, I want to **edit projects** so I can **change specialist input without permission**.
   - _Mitigation Criteria:_
-    1. Edit project view allows leader editing for all data
+    1. Project dashboard allows leader to edit for all data
     2. All project changes are logged by the system
     3. All specialist input changes are reported to the specialist that created them

 - As a **Leader _Misuser_**, I want to **edit project** so I can **delete input I don't like**.
   - _Mitigation Criteria:_
-    1. Ensure project view interface exists
+    1. Ensure project dashboard exists
     2. Ensure delete button for specialist input exists
     3. Clicking delete notifies specialist that input is to be deleted
-    4. Ensure accept delete button exists in delete interface
+    4. Ensure accept delete prompt exists
     5. Delete only occurs when Leader and Specialist accept delete

 - As a **Leader _Misuser_**, I want to **delete projects** so I can **delete projects I don't like**.
   - _Mitigation Criteria:_
-    1. Ensure project view interface exists
+    1. Ensure project dashboard exists
     2. Ensure delete project function exists
     3. Ensure delete button exists for each project
     4. Delete button triggers notification to all other leaders that project is to be deleted
     5. Accept button on delete interface must be acted upon by another leader
-    6. Two leaders start a 30 day countdown to delete
+    6. Two leaders accepting delete start a 30 day countdown to delete

 - As a **Leader _Misuser_**, I want to **edit the system** so I can **delete specialists I don't like**.
   - _Mitigation Criteria:_